wintercms/docs/snowboard-introduction.md

 > Before proceeding, please read the [Migration Guide](../snowboard/migration-guide), especially if you intend to use this framework on an existing project.

 Snowboard can be optionally included in your [CMS theme](../cms/themes).
 To use the framework, you should include it by placing the `{% snowboard %}` tag anywhere inside your [page](../cms/pages) or [layout](../cms/layouts) where you would like the JavaScript assets to be loaded - generally, this should be at the bottom of the page before the closing `</body>` tag.
-You must use this tag *before* you load any assets that rely on the framework, such as plugins or event listeners.
+You must use this tag *before* you load any assets that rely on the framework, such as plugins or event listeners, and should also be located before the `{% scripts %}` tag to allow [plugins](../snowboard/plugin-development) to provide Snowboard plugins if they wish.

 By default only the base Snowboard framework is included by the `{% snowboard %}` token in order to allow for complete control over which additional features (such as the AJAX framework) are desired to be included in your themes.